-Have you been through the family photo album lately?
+Have you been through your family photo album lately?

-What shape are your pictures in?
-Are they sparkling and colorful or faded and lifeless.
-Have you taken the time to scan them so they’re backed up and secure or is the print you’re holding, the only one of its kind?
+Have you taken the time to scan them or is the print you’re holding, the only one of its kind?

-One thing that makes photos harder to archive than other keepsakes is the simple fact that we get so used to seeing our favorite photos hanging around the house, that we don’t always think to take them off the wall and scan them for safekeeping.
+The one thing that makes photos harder to archive than other keepsakes, is that we’re so used to seeing them hanging around the house, that we forget to take them off the wall and scan them for safekeeping.

-As you know, there are two types of photos, digital and print.
-In this post we’ll be dealing with prints – basically anything that is a physical photo, whether it’s in a frame, in an album or lurking in the back of a kitchen or desk drawer.
-In order to archive those photos, you’ll need to scan them and get them into a digital format so that they can be put on a computer or portable hard drive.
+In this section, we’ll be dealing with prints – basically anything that is a physical photo, whether it’s in a frame, in an album or lurking in the back of a kitchen or desk drawer — and get them into a digital format.

 If you have a lot of photos around the house, you’ll probably need some help dealing with all of your pictures.
 Why not declare one day “scanning day”.
 Invite a bunch of good friends over to help, and if you have as much fun as we think you will, next time have them bring over their own photos to scan.
-Do you have kids?
-That’s even better – they’ll have a great time helping.
+Don’t forget to recruit your kids.
+They’ll have a great time helping.

 First, locate and gather all of your physical photos.

-Don’t forget to look for all your albums, photos in drawers or files and those hanging in frames on the walls or sitting on your bookshelf.
-Then you’ll decide which of those photos you want to archive for safekeeping.
+Don’t forget to look for all your albums, photos in drawers or files, framed and hanging on the walls or sitting on your bookshelf.

 In Pile 1, place photos that you want to copy and save in a digital format, for safekeeping.